SemanticComputing/semparl-data-transformation/README.md

 **Step 1: Form a CSV from fixed ocr'ed text files and transform it to RDF and XML**

+Create the following folders

+???????

-Create the following folders or edit the paths in ```ocr_data/txt_to_rdf.sh``` and in the scripts run by it to suit your needs.
+ or edit the paths in ```ocr_data/txt_to_rdf.sh``` and in the scripts run by it to suit your needs.

 - For years 1907-1998:

     Run ```./ocr_data/txt_to_rdf.sh```

 - For year 1999:

     Parliamentary session 1999's plenary sessions are available in HTML from 86/1999 onwards.
-For best results firts half of 1999 is from ocr'ed data the rest from html.
-These are combined before creating final XML and RFD files.
+For best results first half of 1999 is created from ocr'ed data and  the rest from html.
+These halfs are combined before creating final XML and RFD files.

-Run TBA
+    Run ```TBA```
 ....

 &nbsp;